karomancer/portfolio-nextjs/site/src/content/portfolio/kasumi.md

 ![Photograph of a painted silver sword and a black sheath crossed on the floor](/optimized/portfolio/kasumi/finishedsword.webp)

 ### Context
 In 2019, Atlus announced they were doing a re-release of their famous game Persona 5, but with new content.
-The top thing they announced was that the new version, dubbed Persona 5 Royale, would have a brand new character who is a badass ballerina.
+The top thing they announced was that the new version, dubbed Persona 5 Royal, would have a brand new character who is a badass ballerina.
 I knew I had to be this character for Halloween, just in time for its October 31, 2019 release date!

 ||
 |--|